sabady/GKE-CI-CD/README.md

 The `Jenkinsfile` (i.e. Pipeline) builds and deploys the Java application on GKE.

 A second application is being deployed to demonstrate Horizantal Pod Autoscaling.
+The intense folder contains all you need for the creation of the image.

 In order to increase the load follow the below procedure.

 First, find the application url.